Dollar prices jump in Baghdad, Erbil - Shafaq News

 Shafaq News– Baghdad/ Erbil

-On Tuesday, the exchange rates оf the US dollar climbed against the Iraqi dinar in Baghdad and Erbil markets.

-According to a survey by Shafaq News Agency, the dollar's rates increased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 144,250 dinars for every 100 dollars, up from 143,900 dinars on Monday.
+According to a survey by Shafaq News Agency, the dollar's rates increased with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 144,700 dinars for every 100 dollars, up from 144,250 dinars in the morning.